cheapmanga/Texture-Pack-Template/README.md

 - An **automatic** method
 - A video tutorial

-The icon of the pack is the default one and the name/decription are be blank (idk why, plz help)
+The icon of the pack is the default one and the name/decription are be custom

 ---